Stackelberg Plans¶

 yt[:, 0][-1] - (yt_tilde[:, 1] - yt_tilde[:, 0])[-1] < tol0

-Explanation of Alignment¶
+40.11.1.
+Explanation of Alignment#

-If we inspect the coefficients in the decision rule $ - \tilde F $, we can spot the reason that the follower chooses to set $ x_t = \tilde x_t $ when it sets $ x_t = - \tilde F X_t $ in the recursive formulation of the follower problem.
+If we inspect coefficients in the decision rule \(- \tilde F\), we should be able to spot why the follower chooses to set \(x_t = \tilde x_t\) when it sets \(x_t = - \tilde F X_t\) in the recursive formulation of the follower problem.

-Can you spot what features of $ \tilde F $ imply this?
+Can you spot what features of \(\tilde F\) imply this?

 # Policy function in the follower's problem